Skip to main content

 Default headers

-Headers that should be sent with every API request:
+Headers to include with every API request:

 connector: